Financial Aid FAQ

 I have applied for a private or Federal Direct Graduate PLUS loan to help pay for tuition and to help pay for my living expenses.
 How do I access these funds for living expenses and when can I expect to receive it?

 Loan funds are disbursed directly to the university by your lender one week before classes begin.
 Funds are used to pay tuition first.
 Any excess loan funds are then refunded to you.
 You can choose to have your refund sent to your bank account electronically or have a paper check refund sent to you.
 Electronic Fund Transfer (EFT) or direct deposit, is the quickest way to receive a loan refund.
 Direct deposit refunds take two to six business days to be received in your bank account after loan funds disburse to the University, while a paper check refund takes five to 10 business days to be received after funds are disbursed.
-Information on direct deposit refund processing can be found on-line at: http://www.usfca.edu/refund/
+Information on direct deposit refund processing can be found online.

 Are there any other means of paying tuition that do not include applying for a loan?

 The university does provide a four-month payment plan each semester that allows you to pay your tuition balance in four equal installments, on the first of each month (August through November for the fall semester and January through April for the spring semester).
 There is a $50 enrollment fee.
-The four-month payment plan enrollment information can be obtained online here.
+The four-month payment plan enrollment information can be obtained online.

 What other types of aid are available?

 There are additional scholarships available through private organizations and bar associations.
-A partial list is available here.
+A partial list of Scholarships is available online.
 Federal Work Study is a need based program available only to continuing law students.
 Federal Work Study funds can only be used during the normal fall and spring academic year.
 Please contact the law school's Office of Financial Aid regarding the requirements and limitations of using Federal Work Study funds.

 When is the last day I can receive a full tuition refund?